antwanvdm/pokemon-gallery-react-native/README.md

 - Within the map you can place your own photos while adventuring.
 Photos will be placed on the location you took the photo.
 You can view and delete the photo as well
+- Within the map view you toggle the Pokémon and/or photos on the map
 - Within the settings you can switch to dark or light mode
 - Within the settings you can switch to 9 different languages
 - Within the setting you can manually clear the storage or re-download data